 To cancel the exception for all device groups or for a global exception, select the Cancel exception for all device groups button.
-You will only be able to cancel exceptions for device groups you have permissions for.
+You'll only be able to cancel exceptions for device groups you have permissions for.

 Cancel the exception for a specific device group

 Select the specific device group to cancel the exception for it.
-A flyout will appear for the device group, and you can select Cancel exception.
+A flyout appears for the device group, and you can select Cancel exception.